LelsersLasers/UnderwaterWorld/README.md

 - Preformance
     - What are actually the slow parts?
-    - Chunk generation
-        - Start generating them before they are in the view dist
-            - Still not fast enough at 60 FPS
-            - Sort of works when `GENERATION_DIST - VIEW_DIST >= 2`
-        - Build them across multiple frames
-        - "Downscale" chunks
-            - They are 16x16x16 in world space but only 12x12x12 in local space
-            - Shouldn't actually effect too much except for the boid wall avoidance
     - Chunk ordering
         - Either only do or do first the chunks that are in the right direction
             - No point in generating or rendering chunks that are behind you
             - Plus turn rate is fairly slow, so would have time to adjust?
+        - For every point on the edge of a chunk:
+            - If `camera.uniform.view_proj * chunk` is contained in the normalized device coordinates
+                - Then: give it priority
+    - If have "extra preformance"
+        - Bigger view distance (chunks + fog)
+        - Build chunks faster/slower?
+        - More rays for boid wall avoidence?
+        - More boids?
 - 3d fish/boids
     - Performance
         - 3d space partitioning
-            - Is this actually helpful/needed??
+            - Is this actually needed?
+            - Will my implementation be faster than just checking every boid?
         - The slowest part is actually the raycasting/wall collision checks
             - Might be a faster way to early exit
                 - Early dist check before intersection check?